sahajamit/sahajamit.github.io/_posts/2017-8-10-Mystery-Of-stale-Element-Reference-Exception.md

 This refreshElement method will check if the element is stale then it will re-fetch the element from the dom.
 So for all the data grid elements which can get stale anytime, we can use this method as a precautionary measure to avoid stale element exception.

+Please feel free to share your thoughts on my approach and would love to know, how you have handled this interesting exception.

 Here is the complete code:

 https://gist.github.com/sahajamit/f94d0094f35cd63deb21c45328ab5b47